sparkfun/Ludus_ProtoShield/README.md

 all I/O ports to three-pin headers on a GND / PWR / SIG standard.
 This enables quick prototyping and integration of Arduino projects w/o the need of a breadboard.

 Ludus is the mascot of the SparkFun Education team.
-It is a highly intelligent, 8-legged (tenacled) octopus.
+It is a highly intelligent octopus.

 Repository Contents